Syracuse Misdemeanor Defense Lawyers

 After a certain amount of time has passed, witnesses’ memories may start to fade, and key evidence could be lost, which could ultimately result in a wrongful conviction.

-Should I Speak To Police Without an Attorney Present?
+Should I Speak To The Police Without an Attorney Present?

 If you are arrested and told you are being charged with a misdemeanor, law enforcement is obligated to read you your Miranda Rights.
 Miranda Rights advise you that you have the right to remain silent and not speak with the police until your attorney is present.
 As a person who is being charged with a crime and under arrest, you should never speak to law enforcement without legal counsel present.